grobergm/volunteer-network/README.md

-# Volunteer Network
+# Volunteer Network (front-end)

 ### Contributors
 Matt Groberg

-### Vertion
+### Version
 1.0

 ## Description

 [Visit App](https://volunteer-network.herokuapp.com/)

+This repo is the front-end of a full stack MERN app (MongoDB, Express, React, and NodeJS).

 Volunteer Network is a single page (full stack) app for coordinating volunteer projects.
-The Goal is to make it easy to start projects, track volunteers, and have a profile that shows a summary of your volunteer experiences.
+The goal is to make it easy to start projects, track volunteers, and have a profile that shows a summary of your volunteer experiences.

 In this app, users can:
 * Create password secured profiles and login